 Focus on value.
 Create products or services that are meaningfully different from the competition.
 Solve better problems.
 Create work you are proud of.
+Offer remarkable service and outstanding quality.
 And delight your customers at every opportunity.

 Persistently create value and use marketing to make it visible.
 People are extremely attracted to value and they pay a premium for it too.
 Just ask the owner of any high priced Apple product, the owner of a luxury car or the client of any leading service provider.

-Get this right my friend, and the money and success will follow.
+Get this right my friend, and the money and success will surely follow.